arkadianriver/soml-prepmedia/README.md

 ## Notes

-- Tested on Windows 10 only
+- Tested on Windows 10, but should work on Mac and Linux.
 - See TODO file and TODO comments in source